Dimterion/Notes-app/README.md

 Both back and front-end have been built for this app and are stored in this repo.

-The app may change in the future as it's currently in Work In Progress state.
+The app may change in the future as it's currently in Work In Progress state (that also means any saved data may be deleted from it).

 ## Built with